jdfin/desktop_train/README.md

 set up, initialize, build, and download to the board:
 * ac-init.bat is run once at the beginning of time, and sets up the command line tools
-* brd-mega2560.bat is run once per terminal session, and sets an environment variable for the building
+* brd-mega2560.bat is created by ac-init.bat, must be run once per terminal session, and sets an environment variable for the building
-* ac-build.bat <project> <port> will build and (if <port> is supplied) download a project to the board, e.g. 'ac-build.bat CommandStation-EX' to build, or 'ac-build-bat CommandStation-EX com3' to build and flash the board.
+* ac-build.bat \<project\> \<port\> will build and (if \<port\> is supplied) download a project to the board, e.g. 'ac-build.bat CommandStation-EX' to build, or 'ac-build.bat CommandStation-EX com3' to build and flash the board.